 In this activity, students are given an opportunity to share what they know about the whio.
-Two methods of eliciting prior knowledge are modelled.
+Two methods of eliciting prior knowledge are modelled, whio bingo and an ideas wall.
 Although whio/blue duck is the focus in this example, these methods can be easily adapted to any context.
 The second part of the activity moves from eliciting prior knowledge to formulating questions that may become the basis of a student inquiry into whio.

 By the end of this activity, students should be able to:

 - share their prior knowledge about the whio

 - share experiences they have had regarding conservation